-Mr O'Toole is a Plastic Surgeon at the Royal Free NHS Hospital in London.
+Mr O'Toole is a Consultant Plastic Surgeon at the Royal Free NHS Hospital in London.

 He is the among the world's most experienced ear reconstruction surgeons.

-He has redefined prominent ear correction surgery with his minimalist "earStitch" procedure.
+He has redefined prominent ear correction surgery with the minimalist "earStitch" procedure.

 His private practice is based at 152 Harley Street and the Royal Free Hospital.